SchoolyB/language.ez/src/pages/docs/stdlib/math.md

 # @math

-The `@math` module provides mathematical functions, constants, and random number generation.
+The `@math` module provides mathematical functions and constants.
+For random number generation, see the [@random](/language.ez/docs/stdlib/random) module.

 ## Import